The Polish Lithuanian Period

 Ancestor of the Demb family line in Mlynov.
 Appears as Moshko-Leib in the 1850 revision and 1858 revision list along with his daughter, Rivka Gruber, who is listed with a birthdate of 1842.
 Rivka married Israel Jacob Demb and the Demb family is descended from them.

-Ancestor in the Teitelman family, Wurtzel, Kleinberg, Alman, and Steinberg families, among others.
-It seems possible, but not provable, that the young boy named Mordko Gruber, who was son of Moshe Gruber (see previous entry) and born in 1846, is this ancestor.
-This Mordko Gruber is listed as having died in 1855 at the age of 9.
-However, we we know from the Mlynov revision lists that a number of young men were in hiding, on the run and fleeing conscription.
-It seems plausible that the Gruber family was pretending he had died to avoid his conscription in the Russian military.
-This is speculation but possible.
-If it is correct, then the Teitelman descendants and Demb descendants share an ancestor: Moshe Gruber.[3]
+An ancestor named Mordechai Gruber is remembered in the Teitelman, and Steinberg families.
+He had descendants in the Wurtzel, Kleinberg, and Alman (Gelman) lines.
+It seems possible (though not certain) that this ancestor was the young boy named Mordko Gruber born in 1846 who appears in the 1850 and 1858 revision lists as the son of Moshe Gruber (see previous entry).
+It is true that this Mordko Gruber is listed in 1858 as having died in 1855 at the age of 9.
+However, we know from the Mlynov revision lists that a number of young men were in hiding, on the run, and fleeing conscription during this period.
+It seems possible that the Gruber family was pretending he had died to avoid his conscription in the Russian military.
+If this was the case, then the Teitelman descendants and Demb descendants share an ancestor: Moshe Gruber.[3]

 *Hirsch, Aron and Liba – ~1826 and 1828 respectively.

-Ancestors of the Hirsch family.
-Descendants also in the Berger, Halperin, Katz and Newman lines.
+Aaron and Liba were ancestors of the Hirsch family.
+They had descendants also in the Berger, Halperin, Katz and Newman lines.
 Aron and Liba both appear in the "Irsch" family in the 1858 revision list but not in the 1850 revision list, suggesting they came to Mlynov between those years.
 Their children included: Efraim Hirsch, who migrated to Jersey City with his children, Zelda (Hirsch) Berger who migrated to Chicago, Annie (Hirsch) Katz, mother of Aleph Katz, Clara (Hirsch) Newman who migrated to Providence, and Pessia (Hirsch) Halperin who stayed in Mlynov.

 Rivitz, Mordechai and Zecil – ~1840.